alphagov/government-service-design-manual/guides-and-toolkits/communications/channelshiftstrategies.md

 - Use newer channels like social media to signpost people to your service

 ###Advocacy
-- use customer journey mapping to identify any current/potential points of contact - then train frontline staff actively to offer digital service - contact centres, floorwalkers, staff out in the field (demonstrating, forwarding links, floor-walking to divert from queues, assisting with digital transactions rather than taking over, etc) .
+- use user journey mapping to identify any current/potential points of contact - then train frontline staff actively to offer digital service - contact centres, floorwalkers, staff out in the field (demonstrating, forwarding links, floor-walking to divert from queues, assisting with digital transactions rather than taking over, etc) .
 To do this you need to get good staff buy-in and ‘sell’ benefits to them
 - get opinion formers involved in initiatives from the start - recruit partners who can get involved, e.g. community groups, Family Information Services, schools (headteachers and governing bodies), children’s centres, libraries, customer service centres, etc
 - don’t neglect your offline channels - potential users will probably get reassurance by talking to or dealing with contacts they trust, and in many cases this will mean through face to face conversations